This post has been updated to reflect Udemy’s course pricing model in 2018. Enjoy!

 Publishing a course on Udemy is also fantastic way to validate the demand for your course topic before you invest a significant amount of time and money created a more comprehensive version of your course.

-As Sarah says in her Facebook comment, Udemy is a marketplace and not an LMS (Learning Management System aka online course platform).
-While you can make money on it, that’s not the point of it.
+As Sarah says in her Facebook comment, Udemy is a marketplace, not an LMS (Learning Management System).
+While you can make money by selling your courses on Udemy, that shouldn’t be your primary objective.
 The point is to get exposure to a huge audience and grow your brand.
 It’s more of a marketing channel for online course creators than anything else.

 Once you have that exposure, and you’ve built up a brand, you can bring your audience over to your custom branded site they can buy your higher-priced courses.The point of #Udemy is to get exposure, not to make money. #teachonline Click To Tweet